Nursing is a job of service to others when they are most in need.

 2. Nurses Love Their Work—But It’s Not Without Challenges

 As in any career, however, there are things that affect job satisfaction.
 Nursing is a demanding profession, both physically and psychologically.
-Some nurses worry that the demands of the job are affecting their health; others say they don’t have the time they need to spend with my patients, and still others say they don’t feel their leaders support them in their career development.
+Some nurses worry that the demands of the job are affecting their health; others say they don’t have the time they need to spend with their patients, and still others say they don’t feel their leaders support them in their career development.

 The nursing shortage only serves to exacerbate these situations.
 Most nurses enjoy the profession, but it’s not without its tolls.
 Expect some stress and pressure.